FitHanuSpecialSubject/GA-Application-Java/documents/game-theory-implement.md

 - `payoff`: The computed payoff value for this strategy.

 ### Functionality:
-- The class supports adding new properties dynamically.
+- Supports adding new properties dynamically.
-- The `evaluateStringExpression()` method evaluates the payoff function using input expressions and other players' strategies.
+- `evaluateStringExpression()` method evaluates the payoff function using input expressions and other players' strategies.
 - A `toString()` method formats the strategy's details for output.

 ### Example:

 ```java
 Strategy strategy = new Strategy("Aggressive", Arrays.asList(0.5, 1.2), 0.0);
 strategy.addProperty(0.8);